betfair-datascientists/betfair-datascientists.github.io/src/autoTools/GeeksToybasicmarketviewstakingandoneclickbetting.md

 ![Graphical user interfaceDescription automatically generated](./img/geeksToyOCB6.png)

 This will allow you to instantly place a bet with one click with your default Stake/Liability by clicking on a runner in the market.

+---
+## Disclaimer
+Note that whilst automated strategies are fun and rewarding to create, we can't promise that your betting strategy will be profitable, and we make no representations in relation to the information on this page.
+If you're implementing your own strategies, you do so entirely at your own risk and you are responsible for any winnings/losses incurred.
+Under no circumstances will Betfair be liable for any loss or damage you suffer.